mylesdawson/383FinalProject/cmpt383.md

 - Recieving status codes from the executed script
 - Handling errors from script and other issues that might arise

-3. Tweet processing in Tweet.js
+3. React Frontend
-- functional-style coding (map, filter, functions as args) used to separate tweet from links it contains
+- Functional-style coding (map, filter, functions as args) used to separate tweet from links it contains
+- Container-Component Architecture
+- React Routing
+- Mapping array to array of components
+- Using React Hooks